MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-wwan_query_atr_info.md

 ### -field SlotId

 A ULONG value that specifies the intended SIM slot of the operation.
-For single SIM device, this value is 0.
+For a single SIM device, this value is 0.
 For a dual SIM device, this value is [0..1].

 ## -remarks